yunik1004/SAiD/script/README.md

   --guidance_scale GUIDANCE_SCALE
                         Guidance scale
-  --eta ETA             Eta for DDIMScheduler, between [0, 1] --fps FPS             FPS of the blendshape coefficients sequence --divisor_unet DIVISOR_UNET
-                        Length of the blendshape coefficients sequence should be divided by this number --device DEVICE       GPU/CPU device --init_sample_path INIT_SAMPLE_PATH
+  --eta ETA             Eta for DDIMScheduler, between [0, 1] --device DEVICE       GPU/CPU device --init_sample_path INIT_SAMPLE_PATH
                         Path of the initial sample file (csv format)